SciML/NBodySimulator.jl/docs/src/index.md

 There are three basic components required for any simulation of systems of N-bodies: `bodies`, `system`, and `simulation`.

-**Bodies** or **Particles** are the objects which will interact with each other and for which the equations of Newton's 2nd law are solved during the simulation process.
+**Bodies** or **Particles** are the objects that will interact with each other and for which the equations of Newton's 2nd law are solved during the simulation process.
 Three parameters of a body are necessary, namely: initial location, initial velocity, and mass. `MassBody` structure represents such particles:

 ```julia
 using StaticArrays